 - People violate parole or probation in another state, or

 Note that extradition cases in Las Vegas are handled by the Clark County District Attorney‘s “Q Cases Unit.”

-How does “extradition from Nevada” work in Las Vegas?
+3. How does “extradition from Nevada” work?

 - waive formal extradition and agree to be transferred back to the home state, or

-- deny the allegations and demand an extradition hearing to protest being transferred back to the home state
+- deny the allegations and demand an extradition hearing to protest being transferred back to the home state.

-Extradition cases are different from ordinary criminal cases where the D.A. has the burden to prove the defendant guilty beyond a reasonable doubt.
-With extradition, the D.A. has no burden of proof because the guilt or innocence of the suspected fugitive is not the issue.
+Extradition cases are different from ordinary criminal cases where the D.A. has the burden to prove you guilty beyond a reasonable doubt.
+With extradition, the D.A. has no burden of proof because your guilt or innocence is not the issue.